The Full Portuguese Way Cycle

 Read more

-Mountain bike rental (standard model) with repair kit, lock, panniers, water bottle & pump (gel saddle, toe clips, SPD pedals; bike upgrade options available: Advanced MTB or electric bikes: e-touring, e-MTB - supplement applies).
+Mountain bike rental (standard model) with helmet, repair kit, lock, panniers, water bottle & pump (gel saddle, toe clips, SPD pedals; bike upgrade options available: Advanced MTB or electric bikes: e-touring, e-MTB - supplement applies).
 A standard trekking bike is also available on request.
 Please specify your preferred bike type when booking

 Emergency hotline